mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The "assertEventCount" operation instructs the test runner to assert the specified MongoClient has published a specific, matching event a given number of times so far in the test.
-Note that this includes any events published before the waitForEvent operation started.

 The following arguments are supported: